Brandon Mitchell – Combat Medic With The Armed Forces of Ukraine

 Brandon felt that his services would be more useful in humanitarian work, which led him to join the Hospitallers Medical Battalion of Ukraine.

-Since March 2022, he has been carrying out front-line first aid, assisting with civilian evacuations, delivering medical supplies and equipment and transporting wounded soldiers.
-Brandon also delivers other emergency supplies to medics, such as much sought-after tourniquets, generators and radios.
-These supplies are bought by Brandon from donations.
+Since March 2022, he has been providing front-line first aid, assisting with civilian evacuations, delivering medical supplies and equipment, and transporting wounded soldiers.
+Brandon also sourced additional emergency supplies for medics, including highly sought-after tourniquets, generators, and radios.
+Brandon buys these supplies with donations.

-The information in this post is based on what I have learned after following Brandon’s content on his YouTube and Instagram channels.
+The information in this post is based on knowledge gained after following Brandon’s content on his YouTube and Instagram channels.

 Your invaluable support will enable Brandon to buy additional vital medical aid and equipment for medics in Ukraine.